 You do not need a key to try the demo version of any Voxengo software product.
 The product runs in the demo mode until you authorize/register it with the purchased product key.

-Setup file we provide contains module file which is a plug-in module: it can only be loaded in audio host applications that support VST (AudioUnit on macOS) plug-ins (e.g. Steinberg Cubase, Apple Logic Pro, Ableton Live, Reaper, etc).
+A setup file which is provided contains a module file which is a plug-in module: it can only be loaded in audio host applications that support VST, AAX, or AudioUnit plug-ins (e.g. Steinberg Cubase, Apple Logic Pro, Ableton Live, ProTools, Reaper, etc.).
 Please follow the "How to setup?" instructions presented together with the download link in order to install the plug-in correctly.
 If you are on Windows, also make sure to install a correct (32-bit or 64-bit) version of the plug-in to match your audio host application's bit'ness.

 Please visit the User Area page and download setup files for products you paid for.
 Even though they are labeled "Demo" after installation, you will be able to transform them into fully working versions by entering the corresponding product keys.
 Note that the exact authorization routine is described at the User Area, via the link placed next to the corresponding product key.